barnabysd/vetmedinfrontend/README.md

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 12. **`README.md`**: A text file containing useful reference information about your project.

+NB:

+- This feed data is only read at build time by the build server.
+- The navigation buttons data and 3d animation videos are embedded in the frontend code and the text and information videos can be updated through the CMS.
+- The CMS live url is: https://cms.iconsultvet.co.uk